sbackus/antifa-witches/README.md

 This isn't an Indiana Jones movie.
 The nazis aren't wearing swastika or speaking german.
-They're the Richard Spencer type: all-american, clean cut, suit wearing.
+They're the Richard Spencer and Tucker Carlson type: all-american, clean cut, suit wearing, logical, big boys.
 They will deny that they're the fascists.
 They'll say that they just want to have their convention in peace.
 They'll say that the witches are the real extremists.